How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 Market research exists to guide your business decisions by giving you insight into your market, competitors, products, marketing and your customers.

-Networking is valuable for all types of businesses, from start-ups to established firms.
-Word-of-mouth recommendation is extremely powerful and business contacts can play a key role in spreading the word about your services.
+Word-of-mouth recommendation is extremely powerful and business contacts can play a key role in spreading the word about your products or services.

 The aim of networking is to create goodwill by being helpful, likeable and knowledgeable.
 You never know how useful a contact is going to be.
-The more people you win over, the more likely your message will reach your target market.
+The more people you win over, the more likely it is that your message will reach your target market.
+At the same time, it’s worth planning who you’d like to talk to in advance so that you don’t miss useful opportunities.

 Networking is a good way to turn your ideas into reality.
 A strong business relationship can open up opportunities.
 Talking about ideas with other people can make things happen.